aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-management/convert-geojson-layer-to-file-gdb/_index.md

     }
 }
 ```

-## Conclusion
-In this tutorial, we navigated the intriguing terrain of converting a GeoJSON layer to a File Geodatabase using Aspose.GIS for .NET.
-Armed with this knowledge, you're now equipped to seamlessly manipulate geospatial data in your .NET applications.
+## Common Issues and Solutions
+- **Missing spatial reference:** Ensure the source GeoJSON includes a CRS definition or explicitly set `SpatialReferenceSystem.Wgs84` when creating the File GDB layer.
+- **Attribute type mismatch:** The attribute data types in GeoJSON must match the target schema; otherwise, Aspose.GIS will throw an exception.
+- **File access errors:** Verify that the destination folder has write permissions and that no other process is locking the GDB files.

-## FAQs
+## Frequently Asked Questions
 ### Is Aspose.GIS compatible with the latest .NET framework?
 Yes, Aspose.GIS is compatible with the latest .NET framework versions.

 ### Can I convert other geospatial formats using Aspose.GIS?
 Absolutely!
 Aspose.GIS supports a wide array of geospatial formats for versatile data manipulation.

 ### Is there a trial version available for Aspose.GIS?
 Yes, you can explore the functionalities of Aspose.GIS by downloading the trial version [here](https://releases.aspose.com/).

 ### How can I get support for Aspose.GIS-related queries?
 Head over to the Aspose.GIS [forum](https://forum.aspose.com/c/gis/33) for dedicated support.

 ### Can I obtain a temporary license for Aspose.GIS?
 Yes, you can secure a temporary license [here](https://purchase.aspose.com/temporary-license/).

+---

+**Last Updated:** 2026-01-10
+**Tested With:** Aspose.GIS 24.11 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}